aboueim/Election_Analysis/README.md

 ## Overview of Project

-A Colorado board of elections employee has asked you to fulfill the following tasks to complete the election audit of a recent local congressional election.
+A Colorado board of elections employee has asked me to fulfill the following tasks to complete the election audit of a recent local congressional election.

 Tasks: